 - BASS_AudioRecognition_Stretch = function (Source: TARObject; var Destination: TARObject; NewSize: UInt64): Integer;

-BASS Audio Recognition Library in shareware and commercial software?
+BASS Audio Recognition Library in freeware, shareware and commercial software?

 You can use this component in your free programs for a very little registration fee.
 If like it and use it for shareware or commercial software (or make money with it in any way - ads., in app. selling, etc.) you have to buy a license.

-Shareware and commercial license buyers can also request the source code that they can use to adapt the component for their applications and also possible to include the audio recognition functionality in Delphi iOS or Android apps.
+With commercial license the source code can be requested (email@example.com) that can be used to adapt the component for your applications and it's also possible to include the audio recognition functionality in Delphi iOS or Android apps.
 Commercial license also allows the usage of the component inside a commercial company.